kristinemlarson/gnssrefl/docs/use_cases/use_vlis.md

 <img src=../_static/vlis_rhdot2.png width=600>

+**If you wish to access these new RH values, do not use column 3!
+The corrected values have been written as a new column.**

 Then we remove an inter-frequency bias and refit a spline:

 <img src=../_static/vlis_rhdot4.png width=600>

-The RMS with respect to the spline fit starts over 0.325 m, improves to 0.276 m with RHdot, and finally 0.253 m with an IF bias removed.
+The RMS with respect to the spline fit starts over 0.325 m, improves to 0.276 m with RHdot, and finally 0.253 m with an IF bias removed. **If you wish to access these new RH values, do not use column 3!
+The corrected values have been written as a new column.**

+The precisions calculated from the spline fit for this site are *very poor* - particularly for L1.

 For comparisons with the local tide gauge you can use our utility <code>download_ioc</code>.
 The tide gauge name is ... vlis!
 If you say <code>-plt T</code> it makes a crude plot for you.

-Additional corrections can be made using the <code>rhdot T</code> setting.
-I will add more information here when I get a chance.

 Kristine M. Larson November 18, 2022